preetgujral/edisonLights/README.md

 # edisonLights
-a NodeJS application for controlling WS2812B NeoPixels from Intel Edison
+a NodeJS application for controlling WS2812B NeoPixels (Addressable LEDs) from Intel Edison